Reprinted from Spacecoast Business Magazine – Best Practice Section

 Your best practice is to take action.
 Talk among your leadership about medical marijuana and potential drug use in your workplace.
 Make decisions and put them into a new or updated comprehensive drug-free workplace policy.

 Joe Reilly is celebrating his 25th year in the drug and alcohol testing industry and is the founder and president of National Drug Screening, a Melbourne-based company with 18 employees.
 Reilly is recognized throughout the country as a thought and policy leader on drug screening for businesses of all sizes.
-From 2004 to 2008 he served as the Chairman of the Board of Directors of the Drug & Alcohol Testing Industry Association (DATIA) – based in Washington
+From 2004 to 2008 he served as the Chairman of the Board of Directors of the Drug & Alcohol Testing Industry Association (DATIA merged with NDASA in 2023) – based in Washington

 Learn more about marijuana in the workplace – related article